-The Service Provider may repair and make good any damage done in contravention of this by-law or resulting from a contravention of this by-law.
-The cost of any such work carried out by the Service Provider which was necessary due to the contravention of this by-law, shall be to the account of the person who acted in contravention of this by-law.
+The municipality may repair and make good any damage done in contravention of this by-law or resulting from a contravention of this by-law.
+The cost of any such work carried out by the municipality which was necessary due to the contravention of this by-law, shall be to the account of the person who acted in contravention of this by-law.